 A student can access Special Education services through the proper evaluation and placement procedure.
 Parent involvement in this procedure is required.
 More importantly, the school encourages parents to be active participants.
-To inquire about Special Education programs and services, a parent should contact the Associate Principal of Pupil Services at (262) 862-2351.
+To inquire about Special Education programs and services, a parent should contact the Director of Pupil Services, Mallory Drew, at (262) 862-9005.

 Services are also available to students with Limited English Proficiency.
-To inquire about programs and services, a parent should contact the Student Services Office at (262) 862-2351.
+To inquire about programs and services, a parent should contact the Director of Pupil Services, Mallory Drew, at (262) 862-9005.